ychoi04/mica-gd405/lectures/w11-assignments.md

 # Week 11 assignments

-Based on the feedbacks you got from your peers, choose one idea (or combine into one) for the final project.
-Prepare an idea/research presentation.
+Based on the feedbacks you got from your peers, choose one idea (or combine into one) for the final project. **Prepare a formal idea/research presentation**.
 Your presentation should be *professional* with its contents and its design.
 Create a multi-page PDF file that has all the text, images, links included.

 What you may include: